JannosUTH/snake_pygame_simple/README.md

 Works as it is used pygame.
-Cmd type : pip install pygame
+Type in CMD : pip install pygame